Igor's Techno Club

 Alternative: uv add

-If you use uv to manage your pyproject.toml file (see below), you can also use the uv add command:
+If you use UV to manage your pyproject.toml (see below), you can add dependencies with:

 uv add requests